balder-dev/balder/doc/source/basics/vdevices.rst

             self.Client.load.open_website(url)
             ...

-But this could getting really confusing, after you have defined tons of information and provide this on every different scope.
-Actually it would be enough if the feature gets access to the other device.
-For this you can use so called :class:`VDevice` objects.
+However, this approach can become really confusing once you start defining large amounts of information and providing it across every different scope.
+In fact, it would be sufficient for the feature to simply gain access to the other device.
+To achieve this, you can use so-called :class:`VDevice` objects.

 vDevices
 ========

-A vDevice is a device-like class that describes a virtual device this feature interacts with.
-It is defined as an inner class of a feature which is a subclass of :class:`VDevice`.
-Balder will ensure that in case you are using this feature inside an scenario/setup, a real device (which implements at least the features of your VDevice) is mapped to it.
+A VDevice is a device-like class that describes a virtual device with which this feature interacts.
+It is defined as an inner class within a feature and must be a subclass of :class:`VDevice`.
+Balder ensures that when you use this feature inside a scenario or setup, a real device (which implements at least the features of your VDevice) need to be mapped to it in the scenario or the setup class.

-You simply create a vDevice, describe which features it should have (by instantiating them like it is done with normal devices) and use them.
-All other things will be automatically managed from Balder.
+You simply create a VDevice, specify which features it should have (by instantiating them in the same way as with normal devices), and then use them.
+Balder handles all other aspects automatically.

-Let's go back to the example from earlier.
-Instead of giving the attribute as method parameters, you can create a vDevice that uses the ``HttpServerFeature``.
-This allows you to access the properties and methods of the ``HttpServerFeature`` from the ``LoadSiteFeature`` (in which you have defined the vDevice).
+Let's return to the earlier example.
+Instead of passing attributes as method parameters, you can create a VDevice that incorporates the ``HttpServerFeature``.
+This allows you to access the properties and methods of the ``HttpServerFeature`` directly from the ``LoadSiteFeature`` (where you defined the VDevice).

-To make this a little bit clearer, please take a look for the following scenario (and the feature implementation) which implements the functionality of the earlier example, but with vDevices:
+To make this clearer, please take a look at the following scenario (and its feature implementation), which achieves the same functionality as the earlier example but uses VDevices:

 .. code-block:: python